-- Shops of all sizes are now allowed to reopen, with extra hygiene and social distancing measures
+- Shops of all sizes have reopened with extra hygiene and social distancing

-- Shops smaller than 800 sq m have been allowed to open since 20 April, alongside car dealerships, bicycle shops and bookshops
+- Shops smaller than 800 sq m were allowed to open from 20 April, alongside car dealerships, bicycle shops and bookshops

-- Big public events like festivals are banned until at least the end of August
+- Big public events like festivals are banned until at least October

 Italy: Funeral gatherings and more travel permitted

 Italy imposed a strict and lengthy lockdown on 7 March - initially in the north, then nationwide - with a ban on walking or exercising more than 200m (656ft) from home.

 In early May, some restrictions were relaxed and people are now able to travel for longer distances, as well as visit their relatives in small numbers.
 On 3 June, Italy unilaterally reopened its borders and ended regional travel restrictions, and the country entered phase three of its lockdown lifting on 15 June.
 Cruises on Italian ships remain suspended.

 - Bars and restaurants reopened on 18 May, but hosting reduced numbers of diners, with tables further apart and plastic shields to separate customers

 - Hairdressers also reopened on 18 May, as did more shops, museums and libraries, and sports teams are able to hold group training

 - Catholic Church masses resumed from 18 May, but with strict social distancing and wearing of face masks